 This ministry is an excellent way for new parishioners to meet fellow parishioners, make friends and get involved in the parish.
 Contact our coordinator, Nancy Staller, or feel free to speak with any of the Ministers of Hospitality before or after Mass to learn more about this ministry.

-Kathy Dougherty schedules and arranges for the training of Lectors at both the Sunday and weekday Masses.
+Kathy Dougherty arranges for the training of Lectors at both the Sunday and weekday Masses.

 All parish members who are musicians and singers are invited to join our choir and cantor programs.
 Instrumentalists are likewise invited to share their time and talent.